Discovery Museum 2026

 Address: Springwell Road Springwell Gateshead Tyne & Wear NE9 7QJ

 Guided Tours: Tue, Thu 1000 or 1300.
-Visit website for more details and advance booking.
+Visit website for more details with advance booking essential.

 The earliest section was designed by George Stephenson and opened on 17th January 1826, making it one of the world’s first modern railways.
 It was 15 miles long when completed in 1855.
 Each end was locomotive worked; the six mile middle section consisted of rope worked inclines with very steep gradients.